outscale/butterfly/README.md

 It may be soon possible to choose which one is the vhost-user server between QEMU and Butterfly, [comming soon in DPDK](http://dpdk.org/ml/archives/dev/2016-May/038627.html) :)

-## What Ss Butterfly’s License?
+## What Is Butterfly’s License?

 Butterfly is licensed under [GPLv3](http://gplv3.fsf.org/).

-## Is There Any Authentification on the API or Protection?
+## Is There Any Authentication on the API or Protection?

 The network API is currently not protected at all.